 Treatment of stage II Wilms tumor

-Table 4 provides an overview of the standard treatment options and survival data for stage II Wilms tumor, based on published results.
+Table 5 provides an overview of the standard treatment options and survival data for patients with stage II Wilms tumor, based on published results.

 On NWTS-3, NWTS-4, and NWTS-5, patients with intraoperative spill were divided into two groups: (1) those with diffuse spillage involving the whole abdominal cavity; and (2) those with local spillage confined to the flank.
 Patients with diffuse spillage were treated with radiation therapy to the entire abdomen and three-drug chemotherapy (vincristine, dactinomycin, and doxorubicin), whereas patients with local spillage were treated with vincristine and dactinomycin only.
 On the basis of an analysis of patients treated on NWTS-3 and NWTS-4 indicating that patients with stage II disease and local spillage had inferior OS compared with patients with stage II disease without local spillage, COG studies treat patients with local spillage with doxorubicin and flank radiation.
 This approach is controversial and has not been tested; therefore, it should not be considered standard.

 In a review of 499 patients from NWTS-4 with stage II FH Wilms tumor, 95 of the patients experienced tumor spill.
 The 8-year RFS and OS rates for patients who experienced intraoperative tumor spill and were treated with vincristine and dactinomycin without flank radiation therapy were lower, at 75.7% and 90.3%, than the 85% and 95.6% rates for those who did not experience tumor spill.
 None of these differences achieved statistical significance.

 Table 6 provides an overview of the standard treatment options and survival data for patients with stage III Wilms tumor, based on published results.